Skip to main content

 How do we know that vaccines do not cause autism?

-A number of high-quality studies have compared the health of large numbers of vaccinated and unvaccinated children over many years.
-The largest study included 537,303 children born in Denmark and found that unvaccinated children were just as likely to develop autism as vaccinated children.1 When the results of this study were combined with the results of nine other studies to include medical information from nearly 1.5 million children living all around the world, researchers were able to confirm that vaccination could not be causing autism.2
+A number of high-quality studies have compared the health of large numbers of vaccinated and unvaccinated children over many years.1,2,3 One of the largest studies, which included 657,461 children born in Denmark, found that unvaccinated children were just as likely to develop autism as vaccinated children.4 When the results of several studies were combined to include medical information from nearly 1.5 million children living all around the world, researchers were able to confirm that vaccination could not be causing autism.5

 Why do some people believe there is a connection?

-Some people think there is a connection because a British a research group, led by Andrew Wakefield, suggested that some children who had received the measles-mumps-rubella (MMR) vaccine went on to develop bowel disease and developmental disorders such as autism.3 The results of the research, which had included only 12 children, were published in a respected medical journal in 1998.
-However, in 2004 the authors retracted their claim that there was any association between vaccination and autism.
-The paper was withdrawn from the journal in 2010 after the General Medical Council found that results reported in the paper had “proven to be false”.4 The journal printed an apology.5
+Some people think there is a connection because a British research group, led by discredited researcher Andrew Wakefield, suggested that some children who had received the measles-mumps-rubella (MMR) vaccine went on to develop bowel disease and developmental disorders such as autism.6 The results of the research were published in a respected medical journal (The Lancet) in 1998.
+However, concerns about the paper were soon raised and the research was discredited because the results were based on a very small group of only 12 children and the data were found to be falsified and misleading.
+Wakefield had also failed to disclose two serious conflicts of interest.7

-After it became clear that the MMR vaccine was not the problem, some people suggested a preservative sometimes used in vaccines packaged in multi-dose containers might be linked to autism.
-The preservative, called thiomersal, is a salt that contains a tiny amount of mercury.
-The mercury salt in thiomersal (ethylmercury) is not like the mercury compound (methylmercury) that accumulates in the human body.
+After it became clear that the MMR vaccine did not cause autism, some people suggested a preservative sometimes used in vaccines packaged in multi-dose containers might be linked to autism.
+This preservative, called thiomersal, is a salt that contains a tiny amount of mercury.
+The mercury salt in thiomersal (ethylmercury) is not like the mercury compound (methylmercury) that can build up in the human body.

 Can I get my child separate vaccines for measles, mumps, rubella vaccines?

 You can’t get separate vaccines for measles, mumps, and rubella for your child because they are not available in Australia.
-Medical researchers are confident that vaccines don’t cause autism.
+Medical researchers are confident that vaccines don’t cause autism.12